 - When it is threatened, the coral snake will curl up, using its tail in an attempt to confuse the attacker as to which end of the snake is the actual head.

-If you need coral snake removal in your city, I have friends that I have personally trained in these cities and many more:
+If you need Coral Snake removal in your city, we have snake experts these cities and over 100 other places:

 Read about Snake Enemies - Animals that Catch Snakes here.